Government Buildings

 In more recent times, the building has been converted and entirely refurbished to form modern accommodation for a number of departments.

-Please note that visiting arrangements are subject to cancellation on short notice (due to official State business) so visitors should phone in advance to avoid disappointment.
+Please note that visiting arrangements are subject to cancellation on short notice (due to official State business), so visitors should check in advance to avoid disappointment.

 Admission free.